 Each year we see about 350 new patients at our Bone Tumor and Sarcoma Clinic.
 About 90% of them have benign bone tumors.

-Between 30 and 40 of the children we treat every year have new malignant bone tumors, and each year we diagnose and care for about 30 children with malignant soft tissue tumors.
+Between 10 and 15 of the children we treat every year have new malignant bone tumors, and each year we diagnose and care for about 15 to 20 children with malignant soft tissue tumors.

 Doctors from throughout North America refer children to us.
 We see your child within one week of the call for an appointment.
 We develop a plan for treatment at your child's first visit.